 DCW chief writes to PM, demands immediate implementation of Disha Bill in entire country

-DCW chief Swati Maliwal on Saturday wrote to Prime Minister Narendra Modi demanding immediate implementation of the Disha Bill in the entire country, which mandates disposal of cases of atrocities against women within 21 days and handing out the death penalty.
-Maliwal also expressed sadness over the "indifferent attitude" of the central government on the issue of women's safety despite her hunger strike.
+DCW Chief Swati Maliwal on Saturday wrote to Prime Minister Narendra Modi demanding immediate implementation of Disha Bill in the entire country, which mandates disposal of cases of atrocities against women within 21 days and handing out the death penalty.
+The Delhi Commission for Women chief also expressed sadness over the "indifferent attitude" of the central government till date over the issue of women's safety.

-This was her second letter to PM Modi after she sat on the hunger strike on December 3 demanding capital punishment for rapists within six months of their conviction.
-Maliwal said she will not end her fast till the Disha Bill is implemented in the entire country.
+Maliwal, who has been on a hunger strike for over 10 days to demand capital punishment for rapists, said she will not end her fast till the Disha Bill is implemented in the entire country.
+On Friday, the Andhra Pradesh Legislative Assembly passed the bill.

-In the evening, her condition deteriorated and doctors and police suggested that she be moved to hospital but she refused to budge.
-According to a health bulletin, the uric acid in her blood had reached dangerous levels and could damage the kidneys.

-The doctors advised that she be shifted to a hospital, following which police got an ambulance but she refused to go to the hospital.
-The Andhra Pradesh Legislative Assembly passed the bill on Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)